 - Reduced risk of blood clot formation

-- Nerve is more easily visualized by surgeon during procedure ensuring complete resection, useful for revision surgeries
+- The nerve is more easily visualized by surgeon during procedure, ensuring complete resection.

 Patients will have sutures removed at the second or third week appointment and slowly return to first an athletic shoe, then regular shoes at about 6-8 weeks.

-Schedule an appointment if you think you may be suffering from a neuroma and would like to discuss your options.
+Request an appointment if you think you may be suffering from a neuroma!
+We would be happy to discuss your options!